 It is an unpredictable occurrence that happens with alarming frequency: Chico trees can crash down without warning.
 Often these tree falls result in property damage to cars, houses, or other structures, but sometimes the trees can strike a human, resulting in injuries and even death.
-Because the situation is so unique, when that happens, the injured person should immediately seek experienced legal help.
+Because the situation is so unique, the injured person should immediately seek experienced legal help when that happens.
 Our Northern California-based firm has successfully handled many personal injury matters that resulted from tree-related accidents.
 The complexities that such cases present are not new to the attorneys at our firm.
 They can help you or your injured loved one navigate the insurance maze and, if necessary, expertly bring your case to trial.
-We believe that landowners who neglect their trees and create a dangerous condition should be held responsible if their carelessness results in injuries to an innocent bystander.
+We believe that landowners who neglect their trees and create dangerous conditions should be held responsible if their carelessness injures an innocent bystander.

 Even if your tree-related injury occurred on public property, our firm can assist you with your case.
-Something to be aware of is the fact that the time limit in which you must act to preserve your claim against a public entity is much shorter than it is if the injury occurred on private property.
+The time limit in which you must act to preserve your claim against a public entity is much shorter than it is if the injury occurred on private property.
 It becomes even more imperative to promptly seek legal help if the tree that caused the injury was located on public or government land.The Potential Danger of Chico Trees

-For more than 38 years, our office has worked on behalf of injured Chico residents.
-We have helped a number of clients who sustained severe injuries after being struck by a falling tree.
+For more than 38 years, our office has worked for injured Chico residents.
+We have helped several clients who sustained severe injuries after being struck by a falling tree.
 Because the ins and outs of such a case are often challenging and complex, it only makes sense to seek out a lawyer with experience in tree accident cases if you are injured by a falling tree or tree limb.Injuries Caused by Falling Chico Trees

 Given the weight of the dropping object, injuries caused by a falling tree or tree part are often severe and disabling.
 Some of the injuries that a tree accident can cause are:

-- Broken Bones: most often vertebrae, clavicle, or ribs
+- Broken Bones: most often vertebrae, clavicles, or ribs

 - Back and Neck Trauma